PMBio/GBM_analysis/tf_screen/README.md

 Every stochastic step uses `config.RANDOM_SEED` (default 42), passed explicitly to PCA, Harmony, classifier train/test splits, `LogisticRegression` fits, Leiden clustering and its KNN graph, and the permutation tests.

 Per-comparison permutation seeds (one per (TF, state, cell line) cell in the state-testing grid) are derived from a deterministic hash of the comparison labels, so the null distribution for any single cell is reproducible even if other parts of the grid are skipped.

-The dependency stack itself is the only source of run-to-run variation; the versions listed above match the conda environment used to produce the published numbers.

 ---